 Though I had longed to visit Sardinia for many years, it seemed like a hassle to visit.
 It is so easy to get around Italy by car and train that I kept putting off a Sardinia trip simply because it meant that I had to go to the airport.

 Had I done my research earlier, I would have realized that a flight to Olbia takes less than an hour from Rome — quicker than a fast train to Florence or Naples.
-I flew on Air Italy, which is headquartered in Olbia.
-But there are several other small carriers that fly there.
+I flew on Air Italy (a Sardinia-based airline that sadly folded in 2020), but there are several other small carriers that fly there.

 You can also take the ferry.
 It takes longer, of course.
 But an overnight ferry is ideal if you want to take a car for driving around the island.
 (Make sure you check to see if your rental car company allows this.)
 My friend Martha has good information about taking your car on the overnight ferry to Sardinia.